sohamm17/newlib-clang/README.md

 - clang modification source

 The toolchain and infrastructure were built by the Quest OS team over a number of years.
 I have just changed it to be compiled with `clang`.
 This approach is free to be replicated.
 Please give credit where it is due.

+##### Bonus
+I could not build newlib for Linux (x86 and x86_64).
+There are tons of errors which are not worth solving, I suppose.
+I tried a little solving errors related to preprocessor directives in `pthread`, etc, but gave up.